 Welcome To Android Tutorials !

+This android tutorials will cover basic as well as advance concepts of android technology.
 Android is a linux based operating system that are designed for mobile devices such as smart phones as well as tablet computers.
 Now-a-days, it is one of the most widely used mobile OS.
 It is an open source operating system.
 That means it’s free and anyone can use it for free.
 Due to this feature, it evolved exponentially.
 Many developers also contributed wholeheartedly and helped android to become one of biggest gaint OS in mobile and tablet industry.

 Android Inc was founded in Palo Alto, California, US by Andy Rubin, Rich miner, Nick sears and chris white in 2003.
 Later on, it was acquired by Google in 2005.
-After that, Google released several versions from android starting from android 1.0 to latest version.
+After that, Google released several versions of android starting from android 1.0 to latest version.

 Now-a-days, there are lacs of android applications available in google play store.
 People are also making billions of dollars by making apps in android.
 Today, if you are really interested in making money and if you have the potential to provide a great service to the society, you can make billions of dollars too by making app for these services.
 Many developers have already proved it.
 Some of the popular apps in play store are facebook, pinterest, instagram etc.